Sun Chui Estate: Demographics

-According to the 2016 by-census, Sun Chui Estate had a population of 17,475.
-The median age was 50.3 and the majority of residents (97.8 per cent) were of Chinese ethnicity.
-The average household size was 2.7 people.
-The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$20,290.
+According to the 2021 by-census, Sun Chui Estate had a population of 17,081.
+The median age was 53.0 and the majority of residents (97.6 percent) were of Chinese ethnicity.
+The average household size was 2.6 people.
+The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$16,990.

 Politics

 For the 2019 District Council election, the estate fell within two constituencies.
 Most of the estate is located in the Chui Ka constituency, which is represented by Li Sai-hung, while the remainder of the estate falls within the Chui Tin constituency, which is represented by Rick Hui Yui-yu.